 Figure 1.
-Opportunities for Eco-Innovation - A summary of risk factors, regulatory pressures, and changing market conditions
+Opportunities for Eco-Innovation: A Summary of Risk Factors, Regulatory Pressures, and Changing Market Conditions

-Given this discrepancy in research, comparing the degree of eco-innovation in Europe may be possible by concentrating on eco-innovation and employing the methods employed in the Eco-Innovation Ranking.
+Given this discrepancy in research, comparing the degree of eco-innovation in Europe may be possible by concentrating on eco-innovation and by employing the methods used in the Eco-Innovation Ranking.
 It is evident from the literature assessment on theoretical methods to determine and evaluate the consequences of eco-innovation that, currently, there is no standard gauge or approach to evaluation.
 Due to the approaches' complexity and amount of information, the specific instance must be appropriately adapted.
 On the other hand, it needs to guarantee that the outcomes of eco-innovation initiatives are comparable.
 Another factor contributing to the challenge of quantifying eco-innovation outcomes is their association with unpredictability.
-Policies regarding the environment can be promoted and worldwide comparisons established by assessing eco-innovation at the national level.
-Eco-innovation opportunities are especially crucial for developing and putting into practice tools to promote environmental sustainability,.
+Policies regarding the environment can be promoted and worldwide comparisons can be established by assessing eco-innovation at the national level.
+Eco-innovation opportunities are especially crucial for developing and putting into practice tools to promote environmental sustainability (Donis et al., 2021; Terzić, 2023b).